wmhm/MQPackage/PROPOSAL.md

 ## Format

-TODO: Should we use a different extension besides .zip?
-A different extension would make
-      it easier to differentiate, between package files and random zip files.
-However the .zip extension makes it easier for people to still manually install these.
-We could split the different and do something like .mq.zip as the extension.

 TODO: Is there any reason to use either bzip2 or lzma compression?
 I think that only some
       tools support that, so it possibly makes it harder to manually install these package files, but it could also produce smaller packages.
 Would have to test it.